hermonochy/ISSgazer/README.md

 ## Future work
 - More user friendly selection of observer location.
 - Load latest ISS coordinates automatically.
+- Show local timezones of selected observation location instead of UTC.
 - Filter predictions by closest distance.
 - Filter predictions by time delta to sunrise or sunset.
 - Weather forecast for next passes.